-When your guests book a stay at your property, you have the option of offering them different payment methods, such as paying online, paying directly at your property, or both.
-How you get paid by your guests depends on the payment options and policies you set up during the registration process which can be found in the Finance tab of your extranet.
+When your guests book a stay at your property, you have the option of offering them different payment methods, such as paying online, directly at your property, or both.
+How you get paid by your guests depends on the options and policies you set up during the registration process, which you can do under the Extranet’s Finance tab.

 Payments by Booking.com

-Depending on the location of your property, you may be eligible for Payments by Booking.com.
-With Payments by Booking.com, we can facilitate your guests’ payments for you.
+Depending on your property’s location, you may be eligible for Payments by Booking.com.
+With Payments by Booking.com, we can facilitate guests’ payments for you.
 You’ll receive guaranteed payouts by bank transfer for all your reservations (depending on your property’s reservation policy).

-Bank transfer payout timing is dependent on your property's location.
-Please note that payouts may be temporarily blocked until your property’s location is verified and you’ve provided all tax-related details.
+Bank transfer payout timing depends on your property's location.
+Payouts may be temporarily blocked until your property’s location is verified and you’ve provided all tax-related info.

 Additional benefits of Payments by Booking.com

-As a global platform, Booking.com caters to guests from various countries.
-By utilising Booking.com's payment options, you can enjoy additional benefits, including:
+As a global platform, Booking.com caters to guests from around the world.
+By using Booking.com's payment options, you can enjoy additional benefits, including:

 - More ways for your guests to pay: To make it easier for guests from any country to book your property, we partner with payment providers worldwide.

-- Fewer cancellations: Guests who choose to pay online at the time of booking are less likely to cancel compared to those who choose to pay at the property.
+- Fewer cancellations: Guests who choose to pay online at the time of booking are less likely to cancel compared to those who pay at the property.

 - Fraud and card protection: We securely facilitate all aspects of the payment process on your behalf, including invalid credit cards, chargebacks, and fraudulent bookings.